CPU utilization and task priority

 If you exceed the recommended maximums for CPU utilization, we strongly

 recommend adding nodes to your instance so it can continue to operate

 effectively.
 If you want to automate this process, you can create an application

 that monitors CPU utilization, then adds and removes nodes as needed, using the

 To determine how many nodes you need, consider the peak high-priority CPU utilization as well as the 24-hour smoothed average.
 Always allocate enough nodes to keep the CPU utilization below the recommended maximums.
-We recommend allocating extra resources to accommodate workload spikes, especially for performance-sensitive applications (for example, to accommodate workload spikes).
+As previously described, you may need to allocate extra nodes for performance-sensitive applications (for example, to accommodate workload spikes).

 If you do not have enough nodes, Cloud Spanner postpones tasks by priority level.
 Low-priority system tasks, like database compaction and schema change validation, can be deferred in favor of user tasks.
 However, these tasks are critical to the health of your instance, and Cloud Spanner cannot defer them indefinitely.
 If Cloud Spanner cannot complete its low-priority system tasks within a certain time window—on the order of several hours to a day—due to insufficient compute resources, Cloud Spanner might increase the priority of the system tasks.
 This change affects the performance of user tasks.

 In some cases, your instance might have high CPU utilization because of SQL queries that are not as efficient as they could be.
 You can use the query statistics for your database to identify queries that result in high CPU usage.
 Then, based on their query plans, you can optimize these queries to reduce CPU usage.

 - Monitor your instance with the Cloud Console or the Cloud Monitoring console.